 - Must possess high school diploma or GED and submit official transcripts to WMCC

 - Applications are not complete until the above documents are in place.

 - A mandatory information session is required for all admitted students prior to beginning classes.

 Applicants will be contacted to set up interviews with the program director once the first three requirements have been met.

+Seats for this program are limited.
 To qualify for early admission, applications must be completed by February 1st.
 If there is remaining availability after this review, applications completed by April 1st will be considered for admission.

 Upon admission, students will receive a packet of program information with details regarding program requirements.

 - Submit proof of a physical examination with current tetanus immunization